-We are walking and running to raise donations for The Valerie Fund again this year because Michael will need to visit one of their centers for the rest of his life.
-They have seven exceptional cancer centers for children in the tri-state area so kids can receive treatment close to home and families can stay together.
-The Valerie Fund now treats over 6K childhood cancer and blood disorder patients each year, during 25K hospital visits.
-Sadly, that number has grown from 4K patients when we started walking just 6 year ago.
+The Valerie Fund has seven exceptional cancer centers for children in the tri-state area so kids can receive treatment close to home and families can stay together. **Michael will need to visit one of these centers for the rest of his life.** The Valerie Fund now treats over 6K childhood cancer and blood disorder patients each year, during 25K hospital visits.
+Sadly, that number has grown from 4K patients when we started walking.
 We would appreciate your help in reaching Michael's goal this year.
 Every donation, no matter the amount is sincerely appreciated!
 THANK YOU!!

 We are extremely thankful that these superb children’s cancer centers are close to home.
 Within 24 hours of arriving at the hospital, the Valerie Fund doctors gave us an accurate diagnosis, a plan to combat the cancer and Michael had his first dose of chemotherapy.
 They saved his life!

 Within 1 month, he was in complete remission.
 For 3 ½ years, we traveled to a Valerie Fund location for his treatments and, on March 15, 2013, Michael took his last dose of chemotherapy!
-Now, we are even more thrilled to say that Michael has been in remission for nearly 8 years and he has been off chemo for nearly 5 years!!
-He is currently in their Survivorship program and just celebrated 3000 days in Remission!!
-(Knock on wood!)
+He is currently in their Survivorship program.
+Now, we are even more thrilled to say that Michael has been in remission for over 10 years and he has been off chemo for over 7 years!!

 Since there are Valerie Fund Children’s Centers nearby, our family was able to stay together throughout his entire treatment.
 He was able to get his chemo, come home to play with his sisters and get tucked into his own bed with good night kisses--from *both of his parents.* We are still able to go to all the follow-ups with oncologists and specialists without too much interruption to elementary school and his activities.